 An arc of four stoneholes may be all that remains of a bluestone circle, built within the horseshoe of sarsen trilithons.

-Placed within the oval/horseshoe, near the south-western end – at the heart of the monument – was the, so-called, Altar Stone: a, dressed, greenish sandstone block, some 6 tons in weight, of Welsh origin.
+Placed within the oval/horseshoe, near the south-western end – at the heart of the monument – was the, so-called, Altar Stone: a five-metre-long, dressed, greenish sandstone block of Welsh origin.
 The Altar Stone is recumbent today, and broken in two, pinned down by stones from the collapsed Great Trilithon.
 Opinion is divided over whether it was originally set upright or not.

 STAGE 5, c.1600BC.
 Many years after the bluestones had been placed in their final settings, two, inaccurate, concentric circles of pits (the Y and Z Holes) were dug, outside the sarsen circle.
 They never received stones, and their, apparently, half-hearted construction, around 1600BC, seems to mark the end of Stonehenge's usefulness.
 By this time the sarsen settings had been in place for almost a millennium, and it is possible that some may have already fallen.